 Mixing certain substances with Klonopin can be harmful.
 For example, medications, vitamins and herbs may not react well with the drug.
 When combined with clonazepam, these substances can prevent the drug from working efficiently or cause serious side effects.

 Alcohol accentuates the sedative effects of Klonopin, leading to concentration problems, drowsiness and dizziness.
 Combining clonazepam and alcohol also can result in unusual behavior, seizures or thoughts of suicide.

 Combining MAO inhibitors, such as Nardil, with Klonopin may increase sedation effects, lower blood pressure or cause respiratory depression.
 Similarly, protease inhibitors, such as Cordarone and Norvir, may lead to poisoning when they interact with clonazepam.
 Taking Klonopin with other benzodiazepines or sleeping pills can increase sedation and may even lead to death.

 Antacids, alcoholism medications, antibiotics and oral contraceptives enhance the effects of Klonopin.
 Anticonvulsants, tricyclic antidepressants and respiratory medications dampen Klonopin’s effects.

 Mild withdrawal symptoms of Klonopin include rapid heart rate, increasing anxiety, sleeplessness and agitation.
 When people abruptly quit clonazepam, they may experience other withdrawal symptoms, such as:

-Low-risk patients can benefit from general treatment with a withdrawal program, while high-risk patients require constant monitoring at residential or outpatient treatment centers.
+Low-risk clients can benefit from general treatment with a withdrawal program, while high-risk clients require constant monitoring at residential or outpatient treatment centers.

 Some people need medication-assisted therapy to help them recover from clonazepam abuse.
 Doctors use a benzodiazepine substitution to prevent intoxication and withdrawal symptoms before tapering patients off the drug.